lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 ### Preparation

-This is the moment where I lose all credibility --- everything I've said thus far has been thought-out and honest, but experience matters, and I, unfortunately, do not have much of it.
+This is the moment where I lose all credibility---everything I've said thus far has been thought-out and honest, but experience matters, and I, unfortunately, do not have much of it.
 Prior to this tournament I have played, in total, 12 paper matches and 15 online matches with this iteration of 8-cast.
 This all spanned over a month.
 This is **very little**.
-So please, don't take this article as a guide --- instead, treat it as a very personalized set of opinions.
+So please, don't take this article as a guide---instead, treat it as a very personalized set of opinions.

 I joined the [8-cast Discord](https://discord.gg/26GeYKYtM5) server and received great help, mainly from ItsSchwiftyTime.
 I pondered some ideas, reported some results, ~~stole~~borrowed some decklists, and practiced.